30 free things to do in Edinburgh

-Found in the heart of Edinburgh’s old town is the imposing St. Giles Cathedral.
+The imposing St. Giles Cathedral is found in the heart of Edinburgh’s old town.
 The “High Kirk” on the Royal Mile is one of the oldest buildings in Edinburgh and arguably one of the most important churches in Scotland.
 Dedicated to the patron saint of Lepers - St Giles, the cathedral has over 1000 years of history.

-Significant parts of Scottish history took place in this church, especially during the Reformation under John Knox and is often referred to as the 'Cradle of Presbyterianism'.
-You will also spot a large statue of John Knox himself on the north side of the cathedral.
+Significant parts of Scottish history took place in this church, especially during the Reformation under John Knox and it is often referred to as the 'Cradle of Presbyterianism'.
+You will also spot a large statue of John Knox himself on the cathedral's north side.

 Street art of Leith